Prioritizing Wellness During Finals Week

 As Â鶹´«Ã½'s primary mental health service, CAPS provides core services at no charge, including individual and group therapy, workshops and other educational programming.

-The easiest way to get started with CAPS is through same-day access, a drop-in service available to all students on the Evanston campus.
-SDA can be used for any mental health concern, big or small.
-You're able to meet with a therapist and make a treatment plan with what's going to be most helpful for you," Jenkins said.
+"SDA can be used for any mental health concern, big or small," Jenkins said.
+"You're able to meet with a therapist and make a treatment plan that's going to be most helpful for you."

 - To participate, visit the CAPS office on the second floor of Searle Hall at 633 Emerson Street or call 847.491.2151 and request a walk-in appointment.